I have a confession … prior to my real food conversion, I absolutely loved Chinese food.

-Once we gave up the junk food, I’d still occasionally wish I could eat chinese food, so I started experimenting with healthier versions.
-Like with most foods, the healthier versions can actually taste better if prepared well, so this will begin a series of healthy versions of my former favorite chinese foods…
+Once we gave up the junk food, I’d still occasionally wish I could eat Chinese food, especially shrimp fried rice, so I started experimenting with healthier versions.
+Like with most foods, the healthier versions can actually taste better if prepared well, so this will begin a series of healthy versions of my former favorite Chinese foods …

 - In a large skillet, heat the sesame oil or coconut oil until melted.